emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </div>

- I was a little surprised to find that most users were significantly more active during the afternoon and not the morning and evening.
-This could be notworthy as to who bellabeats targer customers could be (people who do not usually work a 9-5?)
-Moreover, that would of course require more data thtan we currently have.
-Just somthing to keep in mind for future research/refernce.
-The evening and morning being relatively the same was unsurprising.
-The sama ecan be said for nightime being the the time users were the least active.
+I was a bit surprised to find that most users were significantly more active in the afternoon, rather than in the morning or evening.
+This could be a sign of Bellabeat’s target audience—possibly individuals who don’t follow a typical 9-to-5 schedule or who have more physically demanding jobs.
+Of course, drawing solid conclusions would require more data than we currently have access to, but it’s something worth considering for future research.
+It wasn’t surprising to see that activity levels in the morning and evening were relatively the same.
+As expected, nighttime was when users were the least active.

 ### Daily/Sleep Data <a id="daily-sleep-data-r"></a>
 - <span style="color:gray;">'dailyMerged.csv'</span>